mauriciabad/Automata-App/doc/report.md

 The class has a constructor that accepts a string.

 It parses the information using regex and I made them really carfeully, so that they accept a very wide variety of errors.
+When input is unpredictable a nice message is displayed.

 #### Accepted input errors